l1lk/DistXplore/README.md

 `pip install -r requirements.txt`

+The version of the library 'protobuf' maybe unsuitable, you can run the following command to fix it.

+`pip install --upgrade protobuf==3.20`

 ## The structure of the repository

 ### DistXplore/dis-guided

-This directory contains the core implementation of DistXplore, the subdirectory *profile* and *seeds* provides the subject model and initial seeds.
-(You can download the pretrained model files from https://drive.google.com/drive/folders/1rgZA2xuMLhcYE40u4llWMxqEsew4rbzb?usp=sharing)
+This directory contains the core implementation of DistXplore, the subdirectory *profile* and *seeds* provides the a test subject model and initial seeds.
+(You can download the other pretrained model files from https://drive.google.com/drive/folders/1rgZA2xuMLhcYE40u4llWMxqEsew4rbzb?usp=sharing)

 ### DistXplore/defence